Eczbek/xieite/docs/namespaces/types/structures/list/1/arrange.md

 &nbsp;

 ## Description
-Rearranges the types within a list by their indices
+Rearranges the types within a list by their indices.

 &nbsp;